So what is the best way to learn Chinese? Learning Chinese can be a challenge, especially if you are a beginner.

 However, if it’s the written as well as the spoken language you’d like to master, Mandarin is probably your best option.
 Cantonese is a spoken dialect and most written materials, including those produced in Hong Kong, are in standard Mandarin.

-Spoken Cantonese can be and is written sometimes but it’s not standard and resources are perhaps somewhat limited.
+Spoken Cantonese can sometimes be written.
+However, it’s not standard practise and resources are perhaps somewhat limited.

 Here is a good You Tube video that illustrates some of the differences between Mandarin & Cantonese Chinese.